ankrutik/notes/aws/solutions_arch_cert/notes.md

 - tasks/work can be executable code, web service calls, **human actions**, scripts
 - used for manual or human tasks involved in a workflow
 - **collection of related workflows** are refered to as a **domain**
+- Uses EC2 instance, not serverless
+- SWF is not supported any more.
+Use AWS Step functions instead.
+- "decouple"

 ### SWF vs SQS